TheThingsNetwork/docs/_archives/refactor/uno/_quickstart.md

 4. Click **Register** to finish.

-    You will be redirected to the newly created device, where you can find the generated **App Key** which we'll need next.
+    You will be redirected to the newly registered device, where you can find the generated **App Key** which we'll need next.

 ## Activate your Device
 Now that we have registered the device, we can activate the connection from our device itself.